Particular/docs.particular.net/Content/NServiceBus/relational-persistence-using-nhibernate.md

 tags: []
 ---

-**Note: this page represents configuration for NServiceBus 3.x.**  [The configuration for NHibernate Persistence has been simplified for V4.x](relational-persistence-using-nhibernate---nservicebus-4.x.md)
+NOTE: this page represents configuration for NServiceBus 3.x.
+[The configuration for NHibernate Persistence has been simplified for V4.x](relational-persistence-using-nhibernate---nservicebus-4.x.md)

 If you require that your data persist in a relational database, NServiceBus provides a separate assembly with added support for NHibernate-based storage: